888.566.5466 888.566.5466

 • Practice area knowledge.
 Intake screeners need to possess foundational knowledge of case profiles that the law firm accepts.

 • The “break-up.”
 If the firm cannot take the case, how the call ends is just as important as how it started.
-Refer them to another firm, or provide them with a referral to the bar association.
+Offer a referral to another firm or direct them to the bar association to ensure they still feel supported.

-Opportunity: It Only Calls Once.
-And It Doesn’t Wait On Hold.
+Opportunity Only Calls Once, And It Doesn’t Wait On Hold

-Phone calls are one of the main ways prospects will get in touch with your firm.
+Phone calls are one of the main ways prospects will contact your firm.
 Here’s how to handle them effectively:

 • Answer all calls within a few rings.

-• Calls on hold or transferred should be for mere seconds as this leads to a higher “call abandonment” rate.
+• Calls on hold or transferred should be for mere seconds to avoid call abandonment.

 • Avoid voicemail.
-Many callers will not leave a message and move on to the next firm.
+Many callers won’t leave a message and will just move on to the next firm.

 • Website form inquiries (emails) and chats need a response within minutes during business hours and in a timely manner after hours.

-• Use Sherloq to see your leads in real time from your desktop or smartphone.
+• Use Sherloq to see your leads in real time and listen to recent calls from your desktop or smartphone.

 • Emails and chats need the same attention as calls.
 If a lead comes in over the weekend and is a viable case, a firm staff member should promptly reach out.

 • Sign the prospect without breaking the initial contact.
 The immediacy of e-signature platforms results in a higher conversion rate if permitted in your jurisdiction.
-A follow-up in-person appointment is always an option as well to solidify the attorney/client relationship.
+A follow-up in-person appointment is also an option to solidify the attorney/client relationship.

-• If the initial contact flow is broken, establish a follow-up cadence to ensure the sign-up happens shortly after the first contact was made.
+• If the initial contact flow is broken, establish a follow-up cadence to ensure the sign-up happens shortly after the first contact.

 • Audit all calls handled by the intake team and the after-hours call service to ensure they are following the script and/or standard protocol established by the firm.